Text by CLOT Magazine

 Alex Nikolov has been involved with the music scene since a very young age.
-Music and art is part of his DNA; after graduating on Business Design, Events and Communication Design in IED Barcelona he worked on music festivals like DGTL and OFF Sónar to land, after three years, in RED58 and in Casa Bonay’s music hotspot Nica where he managed the PR and Communication department.
-Apart from Loom Festival Nikolov is working for festival company Primavera Sound where he is involved with PR, communication and content strategy.
+Music and art are part of his DNA; after graduating in Business Design, Events and Communication Design at IED Barcelona, he worked on music festivals like DGTL and OFF Sónar to land, after three years, in RED58 and in Casa Bonay’s music hotspot Nica where he managed the PR and Communication department.
+Apart from Loom Festival, Nikolov works for festival company Primavera Sound where he is involved with PR, communication and content strategy.
 Barcelona is a city that has given birth to two of the most famous festivals worldwide: Sónar and Primavera Sound and the audience and viewers are demanding.

 The [Loom] collective is presenting Loom by Day and Loom Cinema, two experiences running in parallel to the festival.
-Loom by Day is the free and educational part of their program while Loom Cinema will explore the new ways we perceive and build identities.
-Identities that are redefining by digital interfaces, augmented and altered realities.
+Loom by Day is their program’s free and educational part, while Loom Cinema will explore the new ways we perceive and build identities.
+Identities that are redefined by digital interfaces, augmented and altered realities.
 The topic of gender and identity will be explored at Loom by Day.
 The program for this year’s editions is inspired by the perceptual phenomenon synesthesia -a condition that allows people who develop it to perceive senses in a hybrid way.
 The line-up includes Col.lectiu VVAA, Samxsen and Spanish Mafia, Ikram Bouloum and Rubén Patiño, Moon Ribas, co-founder of the cyborg collective Transpecies Society, and Cristian Rizzuti.